shkr/rohtas/_drafts/2018-03-02-hackers-claims-data.md

  of such costs for all hospitals in the same grouping as such hospital for comparable time periods.
 '''https://www.law.cornell.edu/uscode/text/42/1395ww

+Focus on billing software vendors and techniques not specifics

 Setting prices is a billion dollar industry (rought estimate from 3M etc).
 Keeping in the spirit of the post, if you are in data science and if you have dealt with remits or claims, you might have seen the provider billing npi field.
 This is the National Provider Identifier NPI used by